June 30th

 Commentary:

-Food and water are the best kinds of giving for a hungry man.
+Food and water are the best types of offerings to a hungry man.
 No amount of wealth can quench his thirst and hunger at that moment.
+When he is satiated, he heartily blesses the giver.
 Hence the statement, 'annadātā sukhībhava' (Oh! giver of food, may you attain happiness), is coined.

 Among all days in a month, the twelfth day of the lunar calendar, dvādaśī, is considered very auspicious.
 Any tasks undertaken on that day are bound to be fruitful.

-'gāyatrī mantra' is deemed the most sacred mantra amongst all mantras.
+Among all mantras, the 'gāyatrī mantra' is deemed the most sacred of all.
 It kindles the intellect which eventually leads to all other realizations.

 A mother is considered better than any other deity!
 All the deities cannot come and reside with each and every child.
-Hence, the Lord appoints a mother to take his place in each home.
-It is the mother who takes care of the entire family, pays attention to the smallest of their needs and protects them against any impending calamities.
+Hence, the Lord appoints a mother to take His place in each home.
+A mother takes care of the entire family, pays attention to the smallest of their needs, and protects them against all impending calamities.
 She puts her family as her first and foremost priority, even ahead of her own needs.
 What works for one family may not be suitable for another.
 A mother knows exactly what is best for her family and is constantly working towards their betterment.

 Love your mother as trees love water and sunshine.
-She nourishes you to grow, prosper and reach new heights!
+She nourishes you to grow, prosper, and reach new heights!
+Her love is like a circle—it has no beginning or ending.

 pada vigrahaH: